is Paint Protection Film (PPF)?

 Due to the high number of complications that may arise from installing

-low-cost kits purchased elsewhere, UltraShield cannot warranty any
+low-cost kits purchased elsewhere, UltraShield Orlando does not warranty any

 materials which were not purchased from us.
-For your protection
+We are not responsible for quality issues such as fitment, lifted edges, delaminating, coverage gaps, etc. For your protection

-as well as ours, we also will not attempt to install non-premium
+as well as ours, we will not attempt to install non-premium

 films or films of questionable origin.
 Please call us or email before